 There are still shops on our Main Streets throughout the United States that do offer customer service with a variety of clothing, and I for one, appreciate shops like these.

-I have seen many beautiful buildings in my travels, but I can honestly say that the Wells Fargo Bank in Owatonna was the first bank that I had set foot in, so I could browse.
-The architecture inside this bank is amazing!
+I have seen many beautiful buildings in my travels.
+I can honestly say that the Wells Fargo Bank in Owatonna was the first bank that I had set foot in, so I could browse.
+The architecture inside this bank was amazing!

 The National Farmer’s Bank in Owatonna is a historic bank building that was built in 1908 and designed by Louis Sullivan.
 The community has restored and saved this beautiful work of art through the years.
 On January 7, 1976, it was recognized as a National Historic Landmark due to its architectural significance.

 I love a good mural or two, don’t you?
 Street art is becoming so popular and it was fun to see that the folks in Owatonna have also embraced this form of art.